newying61/web-components-with-react/README.md

 customElements.define('test-app', ReactCustomElement(StyledApp));
 ```

-createGlobalStyle from styled-components will render css tring inside renderRoot as well.
+createGlobalStyle from styled-components will render css string inside renderRoot (shadowRoot) as well.

 ### Render styles in shadow DOM
 Create a wrapper App like this: